functional-patterns/gof/prototype/README.md

 # Prototype

-## Intent
+### Intent

 Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

-## Conclusion

-Since all data is immutable in pure functional programming there is no need to clone anything.
-Cloning is performed in language level when immutable data is modified.
-That is, a copy of the original value is created with some modified parameters.

-Languages like Haskell and F# support modifying of the records with syntactic sugar.
-For example:
+### Structure

+Core part of the Prototype pattern is a function, which can be partially applied with a prototype and a function modifying the injected prototype.
+Since all data is immutable, the modifying is creation a new value with some altered fields.

 ~~~~
-    type Circle = { Radius : int; X : int; Y : int }

-    let original = { Radius = 5; X = 1; Y = 13 }
-    let copy = { foo with Radius = 6 }
+    clonerTemplate :: Prototype -> (Prototype -> a -> Prototype) -> a -> Prototype
+    clonerTemplate prototype function parameter = function prototype parameter

+    cloner parameter = clonerTemplate someProptotype someFunction
 ~~~~

-This code snipped creates a copy of value 'original' as 'copy' with increased radius.
+Depending of the given parameter, a different clone of the original prototype is created.

+### Conclusion

+Prototype does not feel natural in functional programming.
+Functional languages - like Haskell and F# - support altering the record types with simpler syntax.
+There is little value to do the same with a specific pattern.

+- Fit : Artifical
+- Complexity : Simple

-## Examples
+### Examples

 [F#](prototype.fsx)